hypothesis/lms/README.md

 The first time you run `make dev` it might take a while to start because it'll need to install the application dependencies and build the client assets.

-This will start the server on port 8001 (http://localhost:8001), reload the application whenever changes are made to the source code, and restart it should it crash for some reason.
+This will start the server on <http://localhost:8001> and <https://localhost:48001>, reload the application whenever changes are made to the source code, and restart it should it crash for some reason.

 **That's it!** You’ve finished setting up your lms development environment.
 Run `make help` to see all the commands that're available for running the tests,